Virtual Care Visits

 No. Please call your Overlake Clinic directly.

-Who can do a Virtual Visit?
+Who can do a virtual care visit?

 Yes.
 New patients are welcome.
 Click here to find locations and providers near you.
 New patients seeking care from specialists may need a referral.
 Please check with your primary care provider for a referral.